 - Disinfect the machine in accordance with the manufacturer's specification.

 - Review cleaning procedures to ensure that they comply with current recommended guidelines.

-To avoid problems with cross-contamination of machines it is extremely important to ensure that the staff responsible for the cleaning and sanitising of the vending machines or water coolers are correctly trained, and are aware of the potential for contamination during the cleaning process.
-It is also important to ensure that staff do not fill their own personal bottles from water coolers, as contamination of the nozzle can occur.
+To avoid problems with cross-contamination of machines it is extremely important to ensure that the staff responsible for the cleaning and sanitising of the vending machines or water coolers are correctly trained and are aware of the potential for contamination during the cleaning process.
+It is also important to ensure that employees do not fill their own personal bottles from water coolers, as contamination of the nozzle can occur.

 This guide is of a general nature; specific advice can be obtained from Assurity Consulting by calling tel.
 01403 269375 or by email firstname.lastname@example.org.